 Must confirm no claims or, where claims have been recorded, you will need to provide the date, claim type (e.g. accident, windscreen, theft), fault/non-fault, open/closed, final costs/reserve costs.

 In some instances, your insurer may accept a transfer of No Claims Bonus, for example if you’ve recently sold and replaced your vehicle.
-In order for this to be referred to the insurer, we typically require some additional information and documentation as follows:
+In order for this to be referred to the insurer, we typically require some additional documentation as follows:

 Earned on the vehicle you wish to transfer the no claims bonus from.
+This document should meet the above acceptance criteria.

 Proof that the vehicle your no claims bonus has been earned on has been scrapped or sold before your policy start date.